 RADIKAL's process starts with local farmers.
 Historically, Madan Sara mostly sold produce from their own or their community's farms.
-But this relationship has been broken by competition from cheaper imports.
+But this relationship has been weakened by competition from cheaper imports.
 RADIKAL sources produce from smallholder farmers through partner organizations, creating a win-win situation in which farmers can find a stable market for their produce while women vendors gain access to healthier food at whole-sale prices.

-Crops are then brought to processing facilities run by cooperatives in which at least 90% of members are women.
-To reduce environmental impact, RADIKAL has introduced renewable energy in these spaces and installed bio-digester systems, which circle back waste as fertilizer for farmers.
+Crops are then brought to processing facilities run by co-operatives in which at least 90% of members are women.
+To reduce environmental impact, RADIKAL introduces renewable energy in these spaces and installs bio-digester systems, circulating waste back as fertilizer for farmers.
 The products are then brought to a central kitchen to prepare and package food using biodegradable packaging made from agricultural waste.